Arnold-git/Arnold-git/README.md

 - ⚡ Fun fact: I cannot play PS 😂.
 - 📌 Favourite Quote:
 > **Changes that seems small & unimportant at first will compound into remarkable results if you are willing to stick with them for years.
 James Clear**
-- ✍️ I Occassionally write on [Hashnode](https://arnoldighiwiyisi.hashnode.dev/)
+- ✍️ I occassionally write on [Hashnode](https://arnoldighiwiyisi.hashnode.dev/)

 Check out my latest articles: